-The early 2000’s were a very interesting time for the horror genre.
-This was a period just after the renaissance of the late 1990’s and before the swarm of endless remakes that lasted through the latter half of the decade.
+The early ’00s were an interesting time for the horror genre.
+This was a period just after the renaissance of the late ’90s and before the swarm of endless remakes that lasted through the latter half of the decade.
 In these early years, there was a lot of experimental horror.
-There were no trends being established and most went off in their own directions.
-Some tried to recapture the success of Scream, only to clearly demonstrate that time had passed.
+There were no trends being established and most films went off in their own direction.
+Some tried to recapture the success of Scream, only to demonstrate that time had passed.

-That began to change in the early 2000’s with movies like May, Session 9 and Ginger Snaps helping to make it happen.
-They provided fresh takes outside the studio system, or at least the studio distribution system.
+That began to change in the early 2000s with movies like May, Session 9, and Ginger Snaps.
+Films like that provided fresh takes outside the studio system, or at least the studio distribution system.
 They established the way fans have been finding the new horror films that really speak to them ever since.
 These weren’t just better than what was becoming dominant in theaters, these were truly original.

 Obviously, that wasn’t what happened.
 2003 saw the distribution of the great French horror, High Tension but also the release of the remake of The Texas Chainsaw Massacre.
 Now, Texas is actually decent on its own.
 But it was nonetheless problematic in terms of everything it spawned.
 The second half of the decade was dominated by remakes and very little else.

 But let’s take a look at what led us to that point.
 Even The Texas Chainsaw Massacre remake didn’t come out of nowhere.
 Someone was looking for a title that would sell.
 The reboot trend, aggravating as it was, happened for a reason.